Skip to main content

 Food from Europe: details of restrictions

-You can bring in or receive by post personal imports of any meat, dairy or other animal products from any EU country, subject to the additional restrictions listed below.
+You can bring in or receive by post personal imports of any meat, dairy or other animal products from any EU country, provided it's in its original, intact packaging with EU oval health mark, subject to the additional restrictions listed below.
 The same restrictions apply to plants and plant products sent by post as when carrying them in your luggage.

 You may only bring in or send by post larger quantities of animal products if they meet the requirements for commercial consignments, which include: